samwell-ho/openpgp-ca/README.md

 `export OPENPGP_CA_DB=/tmp/openpgp-ca1.sqlite`

-CA 1 creates a trust signature for the public key of CA 2, scoped to the domainname "other.org" of the remote organization:
+CA 1 creates a trust signature for the public key of CA 2 (implicitely scoped to the domainname "other.org") of the remote organization

-`openpgp_ca bridge new -s "other.org" --remote-key-file ca2.pub -n "Bridge to other.org"`
+`openpgp_ca bridge new --remote-key-file ca2.pub`

+OpenPGP CA prints a message showing the fingerprint of the remote key that you just configured a bridge to.
+Please double-check that this fingerprint really belongs to the intended remote CA before disseminating the newly trust-signed public key!

 Export signed public key of CA 2: